michav1510/Machine-Learning-Operations/README.md

 * Deploying the best model.
 We choose the best model and deploy it, a REST endpoint will be made.

+* Enable the application insights, producing Swagger documentation and benchmarking the REST endpoint.

 * Consuming the REST endpoint, so we send json requests to the REST endpoint to get predictions.

 In the second task: